MarkusEugen/TinyBlink/README.md

 - MIC_PIN A1
 - BUTTON_PIN A3

-The other pins are not connected
+The other pins are not connected but have seperate solder pads so you can extend the I/O capabilities